 There is no one correct temperature for brewing coffee (although there are recommended ranges, such as the SCA’s suggestion of 195–205 °F/90–96°C).
 But the hotter the water used, the faster the extraction.
 Some compounds will never be extracted at very low temperatures, which is why cold brew tends to be very mellow and sweet but can lack any bitterness to balance out other notes.

-Consider water temperature as one more factor you can adjust to bring out your preferred flavours in your coffee.
+Consider water temperature as one more factor you can adjust to bring out your preferred flavours in your coffee when using a specific brewing recipe.
 If you’re using a dark roast, you may want to lower the temperature of the water to avoid over-extraction and reduce the chance of bitter flavours.
 If you’re using a lighter roast than usual, using hotter water will help speed up extraction a little.

 Marlous says, “The normal rule is lower temperatures for darker roasts and higher temperatures for lighter roasts.
 Side note to this is that darker roast probably won’t taste good if it’s made with water at high temperatures, whereas lighter roast can taste good made with lower temperatures.”